samuelfooks/Geospatial-Data-Processing-with-STAC-R-Python/README.md

 This notebook is in development but shows some ways to interact with zarr datasets and subset specific data and combine it with other subsetted ARCO data.
 1. Open a csv containing links to ARCO assets
 2. Find .zarr assets specifically
-3. Subset these data products to get data of a specific parameter/variable from a geographic range.
+3. Subset these data products by asking the user for input for a specific parameter/variable from a geographic range.
 And if other dimensions are present, make a selection in those dimensions to target a specific data slice (array)
-4. Plot these arrays, or use in models/processes.
+4. Plot these arrays.

 ### search_edito_stac_temperature_zarr_R.ipynb
 Notebook showing the some of the same functionality with rstac as with pystac-client